 Whenever people look back at the games of old, the “golden age” often gets mentioned.
-But if we’re being honest, you can arguably distil the golden age down to a single year: 1997.
+But you can arguably distill the golden age down to a single year: 1997.

 ’97 was a classic for plenty of reasons: Rockstar Games came into fruition, franchises like Pokemon came to the West for the first time, and gaming classics like Metal Gear Solid and Spyro the Dragon made their way into the gaming consciousness.

 This story has been updated since its original publication, with even more games added.
 Seriously, 1997 was loaded.

 [referenced url=”https://www.kotaku.com.au/2018/06/1998-was-a-great-year-for-games/” thumb=”https://www.kotaku.com.au/wp-content/uploads/sites/3/2018/06/1998-games-410×231.gif” title=”1998 Was A Great Year For Games” excerpt=”When people say the ’90s was the golden age of gaming, they do so with good reason.
 Especially if you were playing plenty of games in 1998.”]

 But if we had to pick a single year, a year that stood head and shoulders above the rest, it would be 1997.